 Save the file of each channel as TIFF-file.

 Step 2.
 3D segmentation

-Analyze the pre-processed TIFF-file with the pre-trained Stardist 3D model based on Python3 for 3D segmentation and reconstruction.
-The code script is provided in Supplementary File_3.
+Analyze the pre-processed TIFF-file with the pre-trained StarDist 3D model based on Python3 for 3D segmentation and reconstruction.
+The code script is provided in Supplementary File_2.